nimblenitin/Creating-an-EC2-instance-and-install-webserver/README.md

 ```

-1. Create an EC2 instance with below userdata-
+1. Create an EC2 instance with below user data-

 #!/bin/bash
 # Use this for your user data (script without newlines)